Turro75/MyMinUI/skeleton/BASE/README.txt

 ----------------------------------------
 Fancy mode

-a little bit reworked layout that allows to show boxart and saved state previews.
+a reworked layout that allows to show boxart and saved state previews.

 ----------------------------------------
 Simple mode